paraskuk/paraskuk/README.md

 ## 🚀 About Me

-Back-end Software Engineer with a passion for problem-solving and learning new languages.
+Fullstack Software Engineer with a passion for problem-solving and learning new languages.

 ## 💻 Skills & Expertise